 Founded back in 1969 as Samsung Electric Industries, Suwon, South Korea-headquartered Samsung Electronics today makes everything from televisions to semiconductors.
 It released its first Android smartphone in 2009, and can be credited with the launch of the first Android tablet back in 2010.
 The company is among the biggest players in the smartphone market in the world.
 It has recently developed smartphones running Tizen OS, as an alternative to its Android-based smartphones.
-Samsung's latest mobile launch is the Galaxy A40.
-The smartphone was launched in March 2019.
-The phone comes with a 5.90-inch touchscreen display with a resolution of 1080 pixels by 2280 pixels.
+Samsung's latest mobile launch is the Galaxy A20s.
+The smartphone was launched in 23rd September 2019.
+The phone comes with a 6.50-inch touchscreen display with a resolution of 720 pixels by 1560 pixels.

-The Samsung Galaxy A40 is powered by 1.8GHz octa-core Samsung Exynos 7885 processor and it comes with 4GB of RAM.
-The phone packs 64GB of internal storage that can be expanded up to via a microSD card.
-As far as the cameras are concerned, the Samsung Galaxy A40 packs a 16-megapixel (f/2.0) primary camera on the rear and a 25-megapixel front shooter for selfies.
+The Samsung Galaxy A20s is powered by 1.8GHz octa-core Qualcomm Snapdragon 450 processor and it comes with 3GB of RAM.
+The phone packs 32GB of internal storage that can be expanded up to 512GB via a microSD card.
+As far as the cameras are concerned, the Samsung Galaxy A20s packs a 13-megapixel (f/1.8) + 8-megapixel (f/2.2) + 5-megapixel (f/2.2) primary camera on the rear and a 8-megapixel front shooter for selfies.

-The Samsung Galaxy A40 is a dual SIM (GSM and GSM) smartphone that accepts Nano-SIM and Nano-SIM.
-Connectivity options include Wi-Fi, GPS, Bluetooth, NFC, USB Type-C, 3G and 4G (with support for Band 40 used by some LTE networks in India).
+The Samsung Galaxy A20s is a dual SIM (GSM and GSM) smartphone that accepts Nano-SIM and Nano-SIM.
+Connectivity options include Wi-Fi, GPS, Bluetooth, USB Type-C, Wi-Fi Direct, 3G and 4G (with support for Band 40 used by some LTE networks in India).
 Sensors on the phone include Face unlock, Fingerprint sensor, Compass Magnetometer, Proximity sensor, Accelerometer, Ambient light sensor and Gyroscope.